 An Inguinal hernia is a very common problem faced by a large number of people.
 Regarding the treatment, there is no confusion that surgery is the only option.
 But patients have a lot of doubts and questions about the kind of surgery they should opt for, Open surgery or a laparoscopic hernia surgery?
 Here we shall talk in detail about the pros and cons of both the methods.
 So that you can choose the best surgical options that suit your condition.

-An Inguinal hernia is a defect in the groin muscles, through which the contents of your tummy comes out under your skin, leading to a bulge.
-It is seen more commonly in males of all age groups, kids, young adults and the elderly.
-The blood vessels carrying blood to your testes and the tube carrying sperms from your testes passes through a hole in your groin muscles.
+An Inguinal hernia is a defect in the groin muscles, through which the contents of your tummy come out under your skin, leading to a bulge.
+It is seen more commonly in males of all age groups, kids, young adults, and the elderly.
+The blood vessels carry blood to your testes and the tube carrying sperms from your testes passes through a hole in your groin muscles.
 This natural hole is a site of potential weakness.
-Natural hole enlarges to form a large defect

 Because of various reasons, this hole enlarges creating a defect.
 Your intestines can come out of your tummy through this defect and rest below the skin.
 This creates a bulge.
-Initially, it is small and happens only when the pressure in your tummy increases, like when you are coughing, lifting weight, passing motion or urine.
-It can cause pain and discomfort on walking, running and other activities.
+Initially, it is small and happens only when the pressure in your tummy increases, like when you are coughing, lifting weight, passing motion, or urine.
+It can cause pain and discomfort in walking, running, and other activities.
 Many a time it is painless.

 With time this defect enlarges, and then it becomes easier for the intestines to come ours even without any force.
 Hence, the bulge appears whenever one is standing or walking and goes back while sleeping.
 If you still do not get it fixed by surgery, then it enlarges even more and the intestines remain out all the time.
 In such cases, the bulge goes almost up to the bottom of your scrotum (the bag that contains the testes).
 Usually, as it enlarges the pain and discomfort increase.

-Open Inguinal hernia surgery Open surgery is the traditional surgery, which needs an incision of about 8-10 cms size in the groin region.
+Open surgery is the traditional surgery, which needs an incision of about 8-10 cms size in the groin region.
 When done properly it gives very good results.
-It can be done in general, spinal as well as local anesthesia.
+It can be done in general, spinal as well as local anaesthesia.
 Open Inguinal hernia surgery is routinely done by almost all surgeons, is safe and widely available.
-Let us, discuss in brief some advantages and disadvantages of this method.
-Advantages
+Let us discuss in brief some advantages and disadvantages of this method.

 Laparoscopic Inguinal hernia surgery is done through very small keyhole incisions.
 Usually three in number, one of which is of 1 cm and other two of 0.5 cm size.
 Although patient recovery is very fast and smooth, the surgery per se is technically very demanding.
 This is the reason that it is not as widely available as open surgery.

-It is superior to open surgery, both in terms of strength of repair and post surgery pain free activity.
+It is superior to open surgery, both in terms of strength of the repair and post-surgery pain-free activity.
 But it needs proper surgical expertise and skills, else it may lead to poorer outcomes.
-Advantages:

 Some of the patient’s factors do influence the choice of surgery.
 Laparoscopic surgery is certainly superior for Inguinal hernia repair.
-But this advantage is negated by the risk of general anesthesia related complications in a select group of patients.
-For these patients open surgery is preffered as it can be done under local anesthesia.
+But this advantage is negated by the risk of general anaesthesia-related complications in a select group of patients.
+For these patients, open surgery is preferred as it can be done under local anaesthesia.

 The patient factors include:

-Many hernia related factors are important in deciding the type of hernia surgery.
-Certain factors make open surgery more favorable while others make laparoscopy more favorable.
+Many hernia-related factors are important in deciding the type of hernia surgery.
+Certain factors make open surgery more favourable while others make laparoscopy more favourable.

 Laparoscopic inguinal hernia surgery is certainly a better option compared to open surgery.
 It has clear advantages in terms of less pain, faster recovery and early return to normal activities.
 This advantage is more significant in younger patients and when the hernia is on both sides.